sudeakq/react-projects-mix/README.md

 # React Projects Mix
 This repo provides a collection of various React projects.
 Each project is located in a different folder and can be used independently.
-These projects can be a great resource for developers who want to learn and practice React...
+These projects can be a great resource for developers who want to learn and practice React.

 ### Installation
 Follow the steps below to run these projects in your local environment: